project-akri/akri/docs/proposals/zeroconf.md

 ## Broker interfacing

-Upon detection of ZeroConf hosts and services, the Akri ZeroConf protocol creates "twins" for each service using the provided, sample broker.
+Upon detection of Zeroconf hosts and services, the Akri Zeroconf protocol creates "twins" for each service using the provided, sample broker.
 A more complete rendition of the `freddie` service could be:

 ```YAML
 {